phax/meta/CodeingStyleguide.md

   * Most projects contain a FindBugs configuration.
 Therefore the file `findbugs-exclude.xml` must be present in each projects root directory.
   * All logging is done via SLF4J.
 The logger is more or less always declared as `private static final Logger s_aLogger`.
 In certain cases it might also be `protected`.
   * All projects (except for JDK extensions) use [ph-commons](https://github.com/phax/ph-commons) which is the most basic library and can be considered a JDK extension.
+  * Synchronization (thread-safety) of code is achieved using `java.util.concurrent.locks.ReadWriteLock` which allows multiple readers but only a single writer to access a critical section at a time.

+##JDK 8 specialties
+  * Starting with ph-commons 8 synchronization is done using `com.helger.commons.concurrent.SimpleReadWriteLock` which is a special `ReeentrantReadWriteLock` implementation with special support for the usage with Lambdas.
+  * I'm not using the stream API since there are performance considerations and the regular iteration usually works pretty efficient and helper methods with Lambdas are available.